RobinLinus/treecoin/docs/network.md

 ### Backbone Network
 Purpose:
 - trust-less, censorship-resistant consensus
-- simple, efficient and resilient blockchain architecture
+- simple, efficient and resilient
-- high tx throughput
+- high throughput of transactions

 ### Browser Bridges
 Required for browsers to communicate with the backbone.

 Purpose:
-- Initial WebRTC Signaling
+- Initial seeding, in particular WebRTC signaling
-- Initial Seeding
+- Relay blocks from the backbone network into the browser network.
+- Relay transactions from the browser network into the backbone network.

 Requirements:
 - Open Port